-A whole-school approach means making child, staff and parent/carer mental health and wellbeing ‘everybody’s business’.
-It involves all parts of the school working together and being committed.
-It needs partnership working between governors, senior leaders, teachers and all school staff as well as parents, carers and the wider community.
+A whole-school approach involves all parts of the school working together and being committed.
+It needs partnership working between governors, senior leaders, teachers and all school staff, as well as parents, carers and the wider community.

 What is a whole-school approach?